 permission.myapp.pathPattern=/,/sites/[^/]+/contents/.*,/sites/[^/]+/files/.*

 The scope setup here requires creating a JWT token when we integrate authorization in the Apollo Client in the Javascript code.
-Please be aware that the value of permission.myapp.pathPattern here, it should match the node paths which you are going to access.org.jahia.modules.graphql.provider-myapp.cfg
+Please be aware that the value of permission.myapp.pathPattern here, it should match the node paths which you are going to access.

-file for the CORS authorization with the following content:
+2. You also must create a org.jahia.modules.graphql.provider-myapp.cfg file for the CORS authorization with the following content:

 http.cors.allow-origin=http://localhost:3000